interniums/prompt-forge/SUPABASE_OAUTH_SETUP.md

 ### "OAuth client not found" error

 - Verify your Client ID and Client Secret are correct in Supabase
-- Make sure Google+ API is enabled in Google Cloud Console
+- Ensure the OAuth consent screen is published and the correct project is selected

 ### "Invalid client" error